Heat Stroke

 Heat stroke in dogs is a grave, potentially lethal condition caused by an extreme elevation in body temperature.
 Since dogs cannot sweat like humans, they are notably susceptible to overheating.
 Recognizing the early signs of heat stress, such as abnormal panting or shifts in behavior, is critical in preventing the situation from advancing to a hazardous level.

-This comprehensive guide serves to aid you in identifying symptoms of heat stroke, understanding your dog's innate physiological responses to heat, and learning essential first-aid techniques.
-Additionally, it will help you understand how to measure your dog's temperature, interpret various temperature readings, and comprehend the potential long-term effects and recovery timeline following a severe heat stroke.
+This comprehensive guide will help you identify symptoms of heat stroke, understand your dog's innate physiological responses to heat, and learn essential first-aid techniques.
+It will also help you measure your dog's temperature, interpret various temperature readings, and comprehend the potential long-term effects and recovery timeline following a severe heat stroke.
 Moreover, this guide will provide crucial strategies and tips to safeguard your pet in hot conditions.

 Understanding Heat Stroke and Heat Exhaustion